Table of Contents [Show]

 2. Despite its unpleasant aftertaste, fish oil has been proven effective in decreasing the risk of heart attacks and strokes.
 In the cases of people diagnosed with heart diseases, fish oil is used to prevent the hardening of arteries.
 Fish oil is also known to prevent eye diseases and some types of cancer.
 Be careful in the intake of fish oils, however, as high doses have been shown to increase levels of bad cholesterol, and it can also have a negative interaction with other medications such as drugs prescribed for high blood pressure.

 3. Glucosamine Sulfate is likely effective in reducing symptoms and slowing the progression of osteoarthritis targeted in the knees.
 Side effects may include nausea, heartburn, and constipation.

 4. If you are lactose-intolerant, taking lactase may be effective for you if you are looking to reduce gastrointestinal problems.
 Fortunately, studies have shown that lactase has no known side effects and interactions with other drugs and medications.

 5. Psyllium has been shown to reduce constipation and soften stools.
-Be careful in the intake of psyllium as it may cause serious allergic response in some people.
-Other side effects include stomach pain, diarrhea and constipation.
+Be careful in the intake of psyllium as it may cause a serious allergic response in some people.
+Other side effects include stomach pain, diarrhea, and constipation.
 If psyllium is taken with diabetes drugs, it can cause low blood sugar.